heptarch/heptarch.github.io/projects.md

 But these divisions really only imposed boundary conditions;
 what happened within a division would be governed by differential equations set by management.
-Kelly could easily have treated his researchers as boffins in need of coercive instruction.
+Kelly could have treated his researchers as boffins in need of coercive instruction.
-As the transistor episode shows, he instead saw them as collaborators, and directed their efforts with superb managerial and technical nous.
+Instead, as the transistor episode shows, he saw them as collaborators, and directed their efforts with superb managerial and technical nous.
 He lead from the inside.